 With this in mind, here is what you need to know about the One Leg Stand, a staple of the field sobriety tests conducted in Maine.

-Field Sobriety Tests and OUI Law
+Field Sobriety Tests and OUI Law in Maine

 Field sobriety tests are a common way for police to gather evidence that you have been drinking or that you are under the influence of drugs.
 Performing poorly on a field sobriety test gives police valuable evidence that you are operating under the influence (OUI) and are committing a crime.
 Performing well on a field sobriety test, on the other hand, does not guarantee that the police officer will let you go on your way.
 In fact, there are numerous OUI cases in the Portland area where a police officer pulled someone over and ran field sobriety test after field sobriety test in the hope that the driver would fail one of them.
 When they didn't fail, the officer arrested them, anyway.